vivek224/Jbt/content/lsb.md

 \end{frame}

+%### Load Balancing and Loop Scheduling: Conclusion

+%1.
+Need sophisticated loop scheduling in Charm++.
+%2.
+Described a technique and implementation to improve performance of applications.
+%3.
+Using our technique and implementation, we demonstrate performance improvement of %17.2\%.
+%4.
+For future work, we'll explore other adjustments to parameters of the Charm++ RTS to facilitate for loop scheduling.

+\end{frame}

 ### Load Balancing and Loop Scheduling: Conclusion

+- Connection to ParaDis.
-1. Need sophisticated loop scheduling in Charm++.
+- Need sophisticated loop scheduling in Charm++.
-2. Described a technique and implementation to improve performance of applications.
+- Described a technique and implementation to improve performance of applications.
-3. Using our technique and implementation, we demonstrate performance improvement of 17.2\%.
+- Using our technique and implementation, we demonstrate performance improvement of 17.2%.
-4. For future work, we'll explore other adjustments to parameters of the Charm++ RTS to facilitate for loop scheduling.
+For future work, we'll explore other adjustments to parameters of the Charm++ RTS to facilitate for loop scheduling.
+- Considering a proposal with Harshitha Menon from LLNL in the last the months for new strategies and sophisticated implementation.

 \end{frame}